 The Pacific Playwrights Festival (PPF) annually* presents seven new plays in full productions, staged readings and in-process presentations during a three-day period.
 Audiences consist of local playgoers and representatives from theatres nationwide.

-PPF provides a gathering place for writers and theatre professionals to connect and share ideas and interests in the context of a festival that promotes the latest and best in American playwriting.
+PPF provides a gathering place for writers and theatre professionals to connect and share ideas and interests in the context of a festival promoting the latest and best in American playwriting.

-For the 2022 festival, SCR considered material from many sources, including commissioned work, projects nominated by other theatres and scripts submitted for production consideration.
+For the 25th festival in 2023, SCR is considering material from many sources, including commissioned work, projects nominated by other theatres and scripts submitted for production consideration.
 See complete information on submission procedures.

 See the list of plays presented during previous Pacific Playwrights Festivals.